LucasPereira9/marvel_comics/README.md

 ## Description

-a react.js application that gets all the data from the marvel api: 'https://developer.marvel.com/'
+a marvel comic shop that gets all the data from the marvel api: 'https://developer.marvel.com/'

 <p align="center">